-G Goal Descriptions 1 Goal Name Housing Rehabilitation Multi Unit Housing Rehabilitation Multi Unit Goal Description In program year 2022, approximately 39% of the CDBG budget will be used for multi-unit housing rehabilitation to be undertaken by a Community Based Development Organization.
+1 Goal Name Housing Rehabilitation Multi Unit Goal Description In program year 2023, approximately 54% of the CDBG budget will be used for energy efficiency improvements to 38 multi units of permanent supportive housing, to be undertaken by a Community Based Development Organization.
 The objective is to create and preserve decent rental housing for low/moderate income families and individuals, with the outcomes of available and affordable access to high quality rental housing, and support for sustainable and viable neighborhoods.
-The goal is to rehab three units each program year.
-CDBG funds will likely be a secondary funding source, used with HOME and/or LIHTC.
-2 Goal Name Housing Rehabilitation Single Unit Goal Description The loan/grant program for owner-occupied housing rehabilitation will continue in program year 2022, with a goal of assisting five units per year, using approximately 17% of the program year 2022 budget.
+CDBG funds will likely be a primary funding source.
+2 Goal Name Housing Rehabilitation Single Unit Goal Description The loan/grant program for owner-occupied housing rehabilitation will continue in program year 2023, with a goal of assisting four units per year, using approximately 16% of the program year 2023 budget.
 One goal of investing in owner-occupied rehabilitation is to stimulate investment by landlords in the area so that rental properties are also improved.
 Owner-occupied rehabilitation preserves existing housing at a much lower cost than new construction, and rehabilitation may encourage private investment in maintenance and rehabilitation by neighbors.
 This program assists elderly residents and people with special needs to continue living in their homes and neighborhoods.
 The objective is to support the retention of decent housing, with the outcome of affordable rehabilitation services.
-3 Goal Name Public Service Grants Goal Description In program year 2022, approximately 14% of the overall CDBG budget (funded near the 15% cap and including funding for homeless facilities) will be used for public service grants, with the objectives of creating a suitable living environment for low/moderate income families and individuals, with the outcomes of available and affordable access to services, such as primary healthcare, mental health supportive services, early childhood education, transportation and daily nutrition programs.
-4 Goal Name Homeless Facilities Goal Description In program year 2022, CDBG funding for homeless facilities will be used to support the daily meals and healthy snack program at Goshen Interfaith Hospitality Network.
+3 Goal Name Public Service Grants funding for homeless facilities) will be used for public service grants, with the objectives of environment for low/moderate income families and individuals, with the outcomes of available to services, such as primary healthcare, mental health supportive services, early childhood In program year 2023, approximately 14% of the overall CDBG budget (funded near the 15% cap and including funding for homeless facilities) will be used for public service grants, with the objectives of creating a suitable living environment for low/moderate income families and individuals, with the outcomes of available and affordable access to services, such as primary healthcare, mental health supportive services, early childhood education, transportation and daily nutrition programs.
+4 Goal Name Homeless Facilities Goal Description In program year 2023, CDBG funding for homeless facilities will be used to support the daily meals and healthy snack program at Goshen Interfaith Hospitality Network.
 The objective for support of homeless facilities is to provide decent housing and a suitable living environment, with the outcomes of the housing and related services being available and affordable.

-5 Goal Name Homeownership Assistance Goal In program year 2022, CDBG funding for direct homeownership assistance will be Description used to help low/mod income homebuyers purchase single family homes in Goshen, with a goal of assisting four households using approximately 12% of the overall CDBG budget.
+5 Goal Name Homeownership Assistance Goal Description In program year 2023, CDBG funding from program year 2022 will be implemented to provide direct homeownership assistance to help low/mod income homebuyers purchase single family homes in Goshen, with a goal of assisting four households.
 The objective is to provide decent housing, with the outcome of the housing being affordable.
-The assistance, up to \$10,000 per household, forgivable over a period of 5 years, may include up to 50% of the down payment, all or part of: reasonable closing costs and up-front mortgage insurance premium, funds to reduce the: interest rate and/or mortgage principal.
+The assistance provided will be forgivable over a period of 5 years, may include up to 50% of the down payment, all or part of: reasonable closing costs and up-front mortgage insurance premium, funds to reduce the: interest rate and/or mortgage principal.